 Here are key aspects of the Special Harvest Licence program in the 2023-24 sportfishing season:

-- If successfully drawn, a Special Harvest Licence holder receives 2 walleye tags for Class A (>50 cm) or Class B (43 – 50cm).
+- If successfully drawn, a Special Harvest Licence holder receives 2 walleye tags for Class A (>50 cm) or Class B (43 – 50cm) for a single lake.

-- Class C licences (2 tags for <43 cm walleye) are available on a first-come, first-served basis.
+- New!
+Purchase up to 5 Class C licences (2 tags for < 43 cm walleye) on a first-come, first-served basis.

-- Anglers can purchase a second SHL licence after July 13:
+- Anglers can purchase additional SHL licences starting July 14:

-- If you purchased a Class A licence (drawn or undersubscribed), you can purchase a second Class B or Class C licence.
+- If you purchased a Class A licence (drawn or undersubscribed), you can purchase a Class B licence or Class C licences (up to 5) too.

-- If you purchased a Class B licence (drawn or undersubscribed), you can purchase a second Class A or Class C licence.
+- If you purchased a Class B licence (drawn or undersubscribed), you can purchase a Class A licence or Class C licences (up to 5) too.

-- If you purchased a Class C licence (first-come, first-served), you can purchase a second Class A or B licence.
+- If you purchased Class C licences (up to 5 on first-come, first-served basis), you can purchase a Class A or a Class B licence too.

 Electronic tag option (e-tags)